vendia/examples/features/share/notifications/success-notification/email/README.md

 ![click-graphql](../../image/re-usable/click-grahql-explorer.png)

 2. Clear your GraphQL explorer editor.
-Copy this piece of GraphQL code and paste it into the editor.
+Copy this piece of GraphQL code, replace `<your-name>@<your-domain>` to your info, and paste it into the editor.
 Then click the start button.
 ```
 mutation MyMutation {
   updateVendia_Settings(